krachzack/graphene/README.md

 You can select a port with the `-p 8080` switch and a document root with the `-w ../some/../path` switch.

-Default port is 10000 and default webroot is `../webroot` relative to the current working directory.
+Default port is 10000 and default webroot is `./webroot` relative to the current working directory.
+Graphene tries `../webroot` next, in case you run from the build directory, and if that also fails it just takes the current working directory as webroot.

 The server will now keep running until interrupted, e.g. by pressing `ctrl+c`.